Medical Marijuana in Virginia

 Recreational Marijuana in Virginia

 In April of 2021, Virginia became the first southern state to legalize adult-use and possession of cannabis.
-On July 1, 2021, the law went into effect which allowed those aged 21 and up to use marijuana so long as they are compliant with state regulations.
+On July 1, 2021, the law went into effect which allowed those aged twenty-one (21) and up to use marijuana so long as they are compliant with state regulations.
 In addition, the new law established the Virginia Cannabis Control Authority to begin creating regulations for Virginia’s recreational cannabis industry.
-In 2022, the General Assembly will have to vote on reenactment of specific provisions in the bill such as retail sales of marijuana.
-If reenacted, Virginia representatives have stated that applications for business licenses should open in 2023.
-Furthermore, if the provisions are reenacted, the State of Virginia will not see retail sales until 2024.
+In 2022 and 2023, the General Assembly failed to reenact specific provisions in the bill such as retail sales of marijuana, which has halted the creation of an adult-use commercial retail market due to the lack of a licensing scheme and regulatory oversight.
+As such, the residents of Virginia who do not have a medical marijuana card are unable to purchase marijuana until such market is created at a later date.
+Such actions by the lawmakers pushes back the original January 2024 retail sale date as provided in the 2021 legislation.

 Currently, there is no open application for Marijuana Business Licenses in Virginia.
-However, if the specific provisions described above are reenacted, the Virginia Cannabis Control Authority will begin accepting applications in 2023.
-Many successful groups begin putting together comprehensive business plans and seeking out strategic partners in the state well in advance of applying for a marijuana business license.
+However, many successful groups begin putting together comprehensive business plans and seeking out strategic partners in the state well in advance of applying for a marijuana business license.
 Schedule a time to discuss your options with us here!